codemagic-ci-cd/codemagic-docs/content/troubleshooting/common-ios-issues.md

     working_directory: ios/path-to-your-project
 {{< /highlight >}}

-If you are using the Workflow Editor, specify the project path inside the Build step and select your project path from the Project path dropdown.
+If you are using the Workflow Editor, specify the project path inside the Build step by selecting your project from the Project path dropdown.